Discover the stories of valor and sacrifice in one of America’s most historic resting places, just miles from the nation’s capital.

 These figures demonstrate that Alexandria National Cemetery remained an active burial site throughout the war, even after Arlington’s establishment, with the number of interments actually increasing in the final years of the conflict.
 Pippinger’s research also shows that the cemetery continued to receive Civil War-related burials in the immediate post-war period, with 13 additional Civil War era interments occurring from 1866 to 1869.
 Notably, Union soldiers account for 77% of all burials in the cemetery, underscoring its primary role as a resting place for those who fought for the Union cause.

-The Establishment of Arlington National Cemetery
+The Relationship with Arlington National Cemetery

 The Story of Corporal William H. H. Marsh